mollywoodnini/ga-z270x-ug/README.md

 Internal speakers is used when plugging into the rear (green) speaker jack.
 If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
 If you want to set that up, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).
 The only issue I have with audio is using Adobe programs.
 Audition will not properly work with USB mics.
 I have tried both of my devices and the program reports all audio as suddenly not working.
 Still looking into a fix for this.

-## USB Port Patching <sub>[&uarr;](#contents)</sub>

-Following this [guide by RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) I created an SSDT to fix the USB port layout.
-The device ID for this board is `0xa2af`.
-You can try the one here, or make your own.
-Do keep in mind your port count may vary if you do not have the same hardware.
-Once created you can remove or disable the USB port limit patch from the config.
-Using Mojave?
-You need to use a [different patch](https://hackintosher.com/forums/thread/list-of-hackintosh-usb-port-limit-patches-10-14-updated.467/).

-## Back it up! <sub>[&uarr;](#contents)</sub>
+# Back it up!

 The most important part once satisfied with the install.
 Set up TimeMachine so if something goes wrong, you can recover.
 This also means don't erase your USB drive.
 I keep mine stored away just in case.

-# Final notes <sub>[&uarr;](#contents)</sub>
+# Final notes

 I installed macOS in late August.
 I had a mostly stable build while learning.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
 Little bugs here and there prompted me to reinstall after learning a lot.
 I mainly made this for myself because I forget *a lot* of the stuff I do.
 Once I perfect something I like to know how I can repeat it.
 I have at this point, just one issue as metioned above.
 I managed to solve a lot otherwise.
 It's stable, cool and silent.
 I have Linux in the flavor of Ubuntu, and sadly a Windows 10 install.
 Games that just don't run on either *Nix platform, I have Windows; used sparingly.
 Sleep works nicely.
-I didn't include it in either config because I didn't want to get forgotten about while setting up, and the system sleep only to bug out.
+I didn't include it in either config because I didn't want it to get forgotten about while setting up, and the system sleep only to bug out.
 Darkwake 8 or 9 works.
+Hibernate sort of works.
+Hit or miss.
+But I don't use hibernate at all.
+You can disable with `sudo pmset -a hibernatemode 0` and then `sudo rm /var/vm/sleepimage`.

 [Need help?](https://www.reddit.com/message/compose/?to=cbabbx)